axone-protocol/docs/docs/nodes/upgrade.md

 #### Download binaries

-If the auto-download of binary updates is disabled, which is recomended, all the binaries shall be manually downloaded uphill by node operators, and placed in the `$DAEMON_HOME` respecting the following structure:
+If the auto-download of binary updates is disabled, which is recommended, all the binaries shall be manually downloaded uphill by node operators, and placed in the `$DAEMON_HOME` respecting the following structure:

 ```bash
 cosmovisor/